VirgilSecurity/demo-firebase-ios/README.md

 ## Build and Run
 At this point you are ready to build and run the application on your iPhone or Simulator.
+You will surely want to try your new chat app with 2 users.
+Not sure how to run 2 simulators?
+Check out (How to run multiple simulators on Xcode 9?)[https://stackoverflow.com/questions/44384677/how-to-run-multiple-simulators-on-xcode-9]

 ## Credentials